-Recommendations 6 & 7 identify that the Council will only seek to adopt new open space where it is of strategic importance or for the protection of important natural habitat and biodiversity.
+Recommendation F identifies that the Council will only seek to adopt new open space where it is of strategic importance or for the protection of important natural habitat and biodiversity.
 Where this is applicable, the Council will seek a 10 year commuted sum to manage and maintain the land as accessible public open space.